 Properties of the model

-The mean and the variance of a stationary INAR(1) process with Poisson() innovations are .
+The mean and the variance of a stationary INAR(1) process with Poisson(

 Hence,